1920 Manitoba general election: Outcome

 Leftists were rewarded with four seats of the 10 Winnipeg seats.
 Elected were Dixon and William Ivens of the Dominion Labour Party, George Armstrong of the Socialist Party of Canada, and John Queen of the Social Democratic Party.
 SPC's Robert B. Russell narrowly failed to win a second seat for his party.
-A candidate of the Ex-Soldiers and Ex-Sailors Party of Manitoba also campaigned with the labour candidates in Winnipeg.
+A candidate of the Ex-Soldiers and Ex-Sailors Party of Manitoba also campaigned with the Labour candidates in Winnipeg.
 When he was eliminated, his votes went mostly to the remaining candidates of the DLP, SPC and SDP.

 Ivens, Armstrong, Queen and Russell were all serving prison sentences at the time of the election, due to their leadership of the Winnipeg General Strike.
-Many Winnipeg-ers believed the prison sentences were politically motivated, and the issue was a rallying cry for labour in the campaign.
+Many Winnipegers believed the prison sentences were politically motivated, and the issue was a rallying cry for labour in the campaign.

 Seven other labour MLAs were elected in the rest of the province, making the Labour group the third largest in the legislature.

-The Conservative Party managed a minor recovery from its disastrous showing in 1915, winning eight seats under new leader Richard G. Willis.
+The Conservative Party managed a minor recovery from its disastrous showing in 1915 and won eight seats under its new leader, Richard G. Willis.
 Willis himself was not elected.

 Three independents were also elected to the legislature in rural districts.

 The first woman was elected to the Legislature in this election.
 Edith Rogers was also the first Indigenous woman in the Manitoba Legislature.